ShoreZone

 The ShoreZone program currently extends from Oregon to Alaska with spatially contiguous aerial imagery and habitat maps that are available online.

-ShoreZone is a mapping program that acquires oblique aerial images at low altitude during the lowest daylight tides of the year to inventory alongshore and across-shore geomorphological and biological features of the Pacific Northwest intertidal shoreline.
+ShoreZone is a mapping program that acquires oblique aerial images at low altitude during the lowest daylight tides of the year to inventory alongshore and cross-shore geomorphological and biological features of the Pacific Northwest intertidal shoreline.
 Habitat attributes are interpreted from the aerial images and categorized in a geographic database.
-The mapping program was first developed as an oil spill response tool for British Columbia, and now ShoreZone extends from Oregon to Alaska.
-Other uses of the spatial data include ecological studies, marine conservation planning, shoreline erosion monitoring, coastal flooding and vulnerability assessments, developing climate change adaptation strategies, and community education.
+The mapping program was first developed as an oil spill response tool for British Columbia and now extends from Oregon to Alaska.
+Other programs such as the Washington State Coastal Atlas and the California Coastal Records Project are acquiring similar imagery.
+Uses of the spatial data include ecological studies, marine conservation planning, shoreline-erosion monitoring, coastal flooding and vulnerability assessments, climate change adaptation strategies and community education.